Toyota Venza years to avoid — most common problems

 After a while of going through the most common issues of the model, it’s time to go over the model years you’ll wish to avoid when considering the used Venza.
 The most problematic model years are first-generation Venza models since there was a hiatus before the second generation was continued in 2021.

-Except for the electronic stability control system faults, the second generation model came significantly improved, so we’ll mostly focus on first-gen Venza models that you should avoid:
+Except for the electronic stability control system faults, the second generation model came significantly improved, so what are the worst Toyota Venza years?
+The worst Toyota Venza years are the 2009 and 2010 models, but here’s a full list:

 First-generation Toyota Venza (2009-2011 and 2013 model years)